 A Health Savings Account (HSA) is an individually owned, tax – advantaged account you can use for your current or future IRS qualified expenses.

-If you have a qualified high-deductible health Plan – either through your employer, your spouse or one you purchased yourself – chances are you can open a HAS.
+If you have a qualified high-deductible health plan – either through your employer, your spouse or one you purchased yourself – chances are you can open a HSA.

 - Contributions going into your HSA are not taxed.